CoCoNut-UvA/coconut/docs/source/calculator.rst

 In this tutorial, we will build a small calculator with a REPL where an expression is parsed and evaluated by CoCoNut.
 A skeleton structure can be found at https://github.com/CoCoNut-UvA/calculator-example

-The skeleton contains a basic RELP that parses a line into an AST and then prints the AST.
+The skeleton contains a basic REPL that parses a line into an AST and then prints the AST.
 Currently, the AST only exists out of one number.
 The parser and lexer are found in the src/scanParse directory and the REPL is present in src/main.c.
 There is also the src/calc.ccn file, which defines the AST and three actions: A repl phase, a scanParse pass and a print traversal.
 The code for the print traversal is found in src/print.c and the code for the scanParse pass is found in the src/scanParse/scanParse.c file.

 Run the *configure.sh* script to setup an environment.
 This downloads *CoCoNut* and builds it.
-For building, the example uses cmake and can be build by creating a *build* directory by running *cmake -B build -S ./* in the root of the project.
+For building, the example uses cmake and can be by creating a *build* directory by running *cmake -B build -S ./* in the root of the project.
 After, you can build the calculator with *make -C build/*.

 We will extend the example by adding support for add and substract operations and by evaluating the given